danielsmc/gdocs-twine/README.md

 # gdocs-twine
 [Twine](https://twinery.org) is a tool for telling hypertext stories.
 It's got a cool interface that lets you do things like visualize your story's structure, but it doesn't allow for collaborative editing.
-Gdocs-twine fills that gap by allowing you to build a Twine story as a Google Doc.
+Gdocs-twine fills that gap by allowing you to build a Twine story as a Google Doc, or as a text file anywhere on the web.

 Gdocs-twine uses as simple syntax for the story's structure: most of the complexity is handled by Twine's story format.
 Note that it ignores all styles applied in Google Docs.
 You'll have to style using the Twine story format.
+You may find it helpful to turn off Google Docs' automatic formatting under `Tools>Preferences`.
 A file consists of two parts: the front matter, and a list of passages.
 The front matter is a series of lines in the form `key: value`.
 You'll want to set the story's `name` and `format`.
 After the front matter come the story's passages.
 Each passage starts with a line in the form `== passage-name`.
 If you need to start a line in the story with `==`, you can set `passage_separator` to something else in the front matter.
-That's it!
+Scripts and styles can be included as passages with the magic names `twine-user-stylesheet` and `twine-user-script`.

 To use gdocs-twine with your story, get the URL from `Publish to the Web...` under the File menu.
 Then go to [https://danielsmc.github.io/gdocs-twine/](https://danielsmc.github.io/gdocs-twine/), paste the URL into the box, and go.